1. Introduction

 § The authors → Economies of scale are the driving force behind recent mergers and acquisitions in the industry

-§ REITs → over invest → must distribute 95% of their taxable income to shareholders
+§ REITs → over invest → must distribute 95% of their taxable income to shareholders in order to maintain their preferential tax status

 i.
 Reits → less likely to suffer from agency problems associated with free cash flow